 Then the game started changing.

-For the past five or so years, the range of multifocal lenses has increased significantly.
-These were developed to contain more than one lens power in order to restore a fuller range of clear vision – that is, at distance, intermediate and near vision.
+In recent years, the range of multifocal lenses has increased significantly.
+These were developed to contain more than one lens power in order to provide a wider range of clear vision – that is, at distance, intermediate and near vision.

 However, they weren’t suitable for all patients because they sometimes came with compromises, including less than perfect mid-range (intermediate) vision and the possibility of glare and haloes at night.